Probabilistic risk aversion for generalized rank-dependent functions: Generalized rank-dependent functions

-A special case of $\mathcal L=L^q$, $q\in [1,\infty)$, i.e., the normed space of random variables with finite $q$-th moment, is summarized in the corollary below.
+Another result about the equivalence of (i)-(vii) is based on $L^q$, $q\in [1,\infty)$, i.e., the normed space of random variables with finite $q$-th moment.

-\begin{corollary} Let $h\in\mathcal H^{ L^q}$, $q\in [1,\infty)$.
-For a norm-continuous mapping $I_h:\M_{L^q}\to \R$, (i)-(vii) in Theorem \ref{th-grand} are equivalent. \end{corollary} Corollary \ref{coro:gen2} follows from Corollary \ref{coro:gen} and the fact that mixed quantiles are not norm-continuous.
+\begin{corollary} Let $h\in\mathcal H^{\rm BV}$, $q\in [1,\infty)$.
+For a norm-continuous mapping $I_h:L^q\to \R$, (i)-(vii) in Theorem \ref{th-grand} are equivalent. \end{corollary} Corollary \ref{coro:gen2} follows from Corollary \ref{coro:gen} and the fact that mixed quantiles are not norm-continuous.
+Note that the same cannot be said on $L^\infty$ since all signed Choquet functions are norm-continuous on $L^\infty$ (e.g., \citet[Theorem 1]{WWW20}).
 Different from the other results, Corollary \ref{coro:gen2} imposes a continuity condition on $I_h$, instead of $h$, to guarantee the equivalence of (i)-(vii).